Current Lecture Series

 Thursday, October 25, 2018 (7:30 p.m.)

-How do sound and water ensure a good death?
-This talk engages sonic and tactile examples from my recent ethnographic research in Turkish cities and coasts to demonstrate the urgent need for new methods to study aurality and listening in music studies broadly.
-Rethinking normative approaches to critical theories in musicology, ethnomusicology, and sound studies, I analyze pivotal intersections of sound, melody, and water as they manifest in Sunni Muslim funerary rituals.
-I elucidate innovative usages of sound technologies, emergent forms of listening during trauma, and consciousness-raising sound art developed as a response to refugees’ crossings of the Mediterranean and Aegean seas.
-My theoretical interrogations of sound, water, and end of life issues are grounded in my experiential training and care labors in Istanbul’s Karacaahmet Cemetery.
+How do individuals in contemporary Turkey use sound to provide a good death?
+This talk engages examples from Dr. Denise Gill’s recent ethnographic research in Turkey to demonstrate the need for new methodologies and theoretical orientations to understand the intersections of death and aurality.
+Gill analyzes pivotal intersections of sound and melody as they manifest in multi-sensory Sunni Muslim deathwork.
+She interrogates new uses of sound technologies, emergent forms of listening during trauma, and consciousness-raising sound art developed as a response to refugees’ crossings of the Mediterranean and Aegean seas.
+Gill’s theoretical claims are grounded in her own experiential training and care labor as a gassale—the washer of the dead—in Istanbul’s Karacaahmet Cemetery.

 Watching out for Dykes (on Broadway)